hashicorp/terraform/website/source/docs/configuration/syntax.html.md

     is
     [documented here](/docs/configuration/interpolation.html).

+  * Multiline strings can use shell-style "here doc" syntax, with the string starting with a marker like `<<EOT` and then the string ending with `EOT` on a line of its own.
+The lines of the string and the end marker must *not* be indented.

   * Numbers are assumed to be base 10.
 If you prefix a number with `0x`, it is treated as a hexadecimal number.